Lois V Vierk

-Among the many performers and presenters who have commissioned her music are pianists Ursula Oppens, Frederic Rzewski, Claudia Rüegg, Margaret Leng Tan, Aki Takahashi, accordionist Guy Klucevsek, the Kronos Quartet, Lincoln Center Festival, Bang on a Can Festival, Ensemble Modern, Music from Japan.
-Co-creations with tap-dance choreographer Anita Feldman have been performed at major dance and music venues.
-Modern dance choreographers Elise Monte and Karole Armitage have choreographed new dances to Vierk's music and have presented them recently in concerts in New York City, Chicago and elsewhere.
-Filmmaker Holly Fisher has spotlighted Vierk’s music in the feature length film Everywhere At Once and in other films.
+Co-creations with tap-dance choreographer Anita Feldman have been performed at major dance venues in the US and Europe and also at music venues.
+Modern dance choreographers Elise Monte and Karole Armitage have choreographed new dances to Vierk's music and have presented them in concerts in New York City, Chicago and elsewhere.
+Filmmaker Holly Fisher has featured her compositions in films Out of the Blue; Ruffled Feathers; Goldfish Variations; and others).

 "My works are developmental, often slowly unfolding, sometimes reaching high energy climaxes.
 In the 1980s I started developing principles of what I call Exponential Structure, in which elements such as time, harmonic motion, rhythmic and timbral development, sound density, etc. are controlled by mathematical exponential factors.
 These are not abstract constructs to me, but formal ideas based on the emotional thrust of the sounds and of the piece as a whole.

-"I'm influenced by a rigorous analytical study of Western music with my composition teachers Mel Powell, Leonard Stein and Morton Subotnick, at California Institute of the Arts, and also by 12 years of study of Gagaku, Japanese court music.
+"I'm influenced by a rigorous analytical study of Western music with my composition teachers Mel Powell, Leonard Stein, and Morton Subotnick, at California Institute of the Arts, and also by 12 years of study of Gagaku, Japanese court music.
 For ten years I studied Gagaku (Japanese Court Music) with Suenobu Togi in Los Angeles, and for two years I studied in Tokyo with Sukeyasu Shiba of the emperor's Gagaku Orchestra."

 Click here to visit Lois V Vierk's website.